_JPG.jpg)

 Socializing

 When I say "socialize" with a feral cat, what I mean is interacting with them one-on-one as a way to assess their behavior and get them used to being handled by people.
 This is primarily done to decrease their stress while in your care, making them much more manageable for handling, medicating, and monitoring.
-The best techniques for restraining and socializing feral cats are my Superman Towel Wrap, paired with the Bundle & Bond method.
+The best techniques for restraining and socializing feral cats are my Superman Towel Wrap, paired with my Bundle & Bond method.

 To properly assess and socialize feral cats, you need the skills and confidence to handle them without cat gloves.
 While gloves can be useful for briefly restraining a fractious cat, they should not be used for routine handling or socialization.
 Their bulk prevents the gentle and precise movements that fearful or feral cats require.
-To be clear, this isn’t about simply avoiding cat gloves—it’s about already being skilled and comfortable enough to work safely without relying on them.
+To be clear, this isn’t about simply avoiding cat gloves; it’s about already being skilled and comfortable enough to work safely without relying on them.

 Assessing a Feral Cat

-It is virtually impossible to tell the difference between a feral cat and an extremely fearful pet cat, especially if they were brought in in a cat trap.
+It is virtually impossible to tell the difference between a feral cat and an extremely fearful pet cat, especially if they were brought in a trap.
 Being trapped and transferred to a facility is often the most stressful experience a cat can face.
 In that situation, their behavior does not reflect how they normally act, even for feral cats, because fear overwhelms them.
 For this reason, it’s important never to judge a cat’s temperament or personality based solely on how they behave inside a trap.

 Case Study- Marmalade